dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 Generic function
 ''''''''''''''''

-Summary

 Sets the key-press callback for the specified gadget.

-Signature

-gadget-key-press-callback-setter *key-press-callback* *gadget
+   :signature: gadget-key-press-callback-setter *key-press-callback* *gadget
 * => *key-press-callback*

 Arguments

 *key-press-callback*

 An instance of type *false-or(` <frames.htm#40934>`_, <function>)*.

 -  *gadget* An instance of type `See
    <collection-gadget>`_.

 Values

 *key-press-callback*

 An instance of type *false-or(` <frames.htm#40934>`_, <function>)*.

-Description
+   :description:

 Sets the key-press callback for *gadget*.
 The key-press callback is the callback invoked when a key on the keyboard is pressed while the gadget